Forward with notes by Jeremy Daum

 - Public security organs will face a difficult choice.
 Article 47 of the Draft provides that “Where minors, their parents or other guardians, and their legal representatives are unsatisfied with an administrative decision provided for in this Chapter, they may raise an administrative reconsideration or administrative lawsuit in accordance with law.”
 We can safely bet that police will end up stuck between a rock and a hard place.
 If they decide to send minors to specialized schools, they’ll face a large wave of administrative lawsuits; if they decide not to send them and the minor commits further crimes, they might be held accountable.
 Which is to say that entrusting this kind of complex issue solely to the public security organs is also putting a challenge in their path.

-- Pinning one’s hopes on lowering the age in cases of heinous crimes is an irresponsible attitude that allows punishment without prior warning.
+- Pinning one’s hopes on lowering the age of responsibility in heinous cases of heinous crimes is an irresponsible attitude that allows punishment without prior warning.
 The public is currently worried about the problem of crimes by young minors and many are calling for the age of criminal responsibility to be lowered, while others have started to research the question of liability for particularly heinous crimes.
 I’m not simply rejecting these ideas, but my view is that we first need a system designed to prevent crime, and that for those matters that can’t be easily resolved by the prevention system, we should consider a system of lowering the age of responsibility for serious offenses.
 Without an effective crime prevention system, lowering the age of responsibility for heinous crimes amounts to a form of punishment without warning, and is irresponsible to the minors.

 - What is the Specialized Education Guidance Committee?
 The draft provides for a specialized education guidance committee which seems to have great powers such as to decide whether to send children with serious negative conduct to receive specialized education and to carry out assessments of minors who have committed criminal acts but who are below the age of criminal responsibility.
 So, is this committee a standing body or a looser organization?
 Historically we have had RTL committees that were able to decide whether people were sent to RTL, but it was always really the police that decided.
 What is the nature, authority, and personnel makeup of this committee?
 Unfortunately, the law isn’t clear.